5 Self-Editing Tips

 Before we get into how, let’s cover the why you should self-edit.

-You want readers to get pulled into an enjoy the world you have created.
+You want readers to get pulled into and enjoy the world you have created.
 To do that, you need to make sure you have a well-written, entertaining, and engaging novel that hits your readers' expectations.
-Every scene needs to have a purpose, and sentences should be as clear and concise as possible.

 With the why explained, let’s get into the 5 steps of self-editing.